Former attorney, utilities commissioner testify in federal criminal trial on Kentucky Derby trips

 Attorney Bartley Halloran pursued the early 2016 conversation with Sussler, Bilda and Rankin that Sussler said occurred in a lunch line following a board meeting, when Bilda asked if the Kentucky Derby trips were OK.

-"Mr. Bilda and Mr. Rankin could have come back to me with what the trip entailed and they dd not," Sussler said.
+"Mr. Bilda and Mr. Rankin could have come back to me with what the trip entailed and they did not," Sussler said.

 Halloran countered that Sussler did not follow up and ask for more details, did not seek information from CMEEC finance officials or other CMEEC staff or board members.
 Halloran displayed detailed billing records from Sussler at the time that showed hundreds of billing hours.
 Sussler responded that at the time, his perception was that "strategic retreats meant something," and that "the fire alarms aren't going off."